 The DSL will inform parents/carers at an early stage and keep them involved in the process, unless there is a good reason to believe that involving them would put the pupil at risk of harm.

 Referring to the police

-If it is necessary to refer an incident to the police, this will be done through the DSL or Headteacher contacting the safer schools officer, the police community support officer, local neighbourhood police or dialling 101.
+If it is necessary to refer an incident to the police, this will be done through dialling 101.

 Recording incidents